rgerum/saenopy/docs/index.rst

-.. saeno documentation master file
+.. saenopy documentation master file

-Welcome to the SAENO Documentation
+Welcome to the SAENOPY Documentation
 ============================================

-SAENO - Semi-affine Elastic Network Optimizer, originally developed by Julian Steinwachs.
+SAENOPY a python implementation of the SAENO - Semi-affine Elastic Network Optimizer, originally developed by Julian Steinwachs.

 .. toctree::
    :caption: Contents